1000001101000/HP_Chromebook_15/README.md

 `echo 50 > "/sys/class/leds/chromeos::kbd_backlight/brightness"`

-Eventually I want to see if I can make it work without needed to downgrade the bootlaoder.
-I suspect this should be possible by patching the ACPI table to add back in the proper entry.
+Eventually I want to see if I can make it work without needed to downgrade the BIOS/bootloader.
+I suspect this should be possible by patching the ACPI table to add back the proper entry.
 Admitedly I don't have any experience with that and don't really want to reflash my device now that it's working properly.

 ### Touchpad driver